home-assistant/home-assistant.io/source/_posts/2017-02-11-alert-appletv-mqtt-yeelight.markdown

 Another Saturday, another release!

 ### {% linkable_title Core updates %}
-- Thanks to [@pvizeli], all the core components are now written asyncronously, completing our migration from syncronous to asyncronous code!
+- Thanks to [@pvizeli], all the core components are now written asynchronously.
+All entity components are now migrated from synchronously to asynchronously code!

 - Now when you restart Home Assistant using the `homeassistant.restart` service, your configuration is checked.
 If it appears to be invalid the restart will fail.